SQL CONCATENATE (appending strings to one another)

 The operator that is used to concatenate strings in SQL depends on what database you are using.

 SQL Server and Microsoft Access use the + operator.

 -- SQL Server / Microsoft Access SELECT 'Happy' + ' ' + 'Birthday' As BirthdayGreeting

 Oracle uses the CONCAT(string1, string2) function or the || operator.
 The Oracle CONCAT function can only take two strings so the above example would not be possible as there are three strings to be joined (FirstName, ' ' and LastName).
 To achieve this in Oracle we would need to use the || operator which is equivalent to the + string concatenation operator in SQL Server / Access.

 -- Oracle SELECT 'Happy' || ' ' || 'Birthday' As BirthdayGreeting

 MySQL uses the CONCAT(string1, string2, string3...) function.
 The above example would appear as follows in MySQL

-In this article we have seen how to append strings to one another using string concatention functions provided in SQL.
+In this article, we have seen how to append strings to one another using string concatenation functions provided in SQL.
 We hope you will find many uses for using these string functions in your databases.